godotengine/godot-docs/classes/class_node.rst

 Scenes can be saved to disk, and then instanced into other scenes.
 This allows for very high flexibility in the architecture and data model of the projects.

-:ref:`SceneMainLoop<class_scenemainloop>` contains the "active" tree of nodes, and a node becomes active (receiving NOTIFICATION_ENTER_SCENE) when added to that tree.
+:ref:`SceneTree<class_scenetree>` contains the "active" tree of nodes, and a node becomes active (receiving NOTIFICATION_ENTER_SCENE) when added to that tree.

 A node can contain any number of nodes as a children (but there is only one tree root) with the requirement that no two children with the same name can exist.